minio/docs/source/includes/linux/quickstart.rst

       chmod +x mc
       sudo mv mc /usr/local/bin/mc

-   Use :mc-cmd:`mc alias set` to create a new alias associated to your local deployment.
+   Use :mc:`mc alias set` to create a new alias associated to your local deployment.
    You can run :mc-cmd:`mc` commands against this alias:

    .. code-block:: shell